diethardsteiner/diethardsteiner.github.io/_posts/2016-05-02-PDI-Data-Services.md

 Next add all the JDBC driver files to this directory.

 > **Important**: It seems like it is best practice to stop the server now and make the config changes.
-When I was changes `standalone-teeid.xml` while the server as running and later on restarted the server, my changes to the file seemed to have gone.
+When I was changing `standalone-teeid.xml` while the server as running and later on restarted the server, my changes to the file seemed to have gone.

 ### Creating Virtual Tables the Manual Way

 #### Creating Connections and Drivers

 Now we will create a **Virtual Database (VDB)** in **Teiid**, which will access the **Pentaho Virtual Tables** and allow us to query them (both individually as well as in a JOIN).
-We could also create a table/view in **Teiid** to based on these source tables.
+We could also create a table/view in **Teiid** to be based on these source tables.

 As the documentation states, the usual workflow is the following: